He Managed To Escape A Brutal Crackdown Against Gay Men. Others Won't Be So Lucky.

 "They said I was a slut, but I wasn't paying much attention to it,” he said.
 “I thought it was some harassment.
 I thought it was maybe someone I chatted with but rejected.
 I had an attitude back then."

 Then he got a call from a man he knew, asking to meet at his apartment.
-Alihan wasn’t going to go, but his other plans for the day fell through and he agreed to meet the man at a children’s playground in a yard surrounded by apartment buildings just off Putin Avenue, a street named after Russian President Vladimir Putin.
+Alihan wasn’t going to go, but his other plans for the day fell through and he agreed to meet the man at a children’s playground in a yard surrounded by apartment buildings on Putin Avenue, a street named after Russian President Vladimir Putin.
 After meeting Alihan, the man urged him to come inside for fear of people seeing two men together.

 “I followed him, I wasn't sure about it,” he said.
 “While I was walking up the stairs, I thought maybe he needed help or something.”